iyegoroff/react-native-color-matrix-image-filters/README.md

 - You may check [MatrixFilterConstructor](MatrixFilterConstructor/) example app to play with filters
-- This library was tested only with standard `Image` component, but in theory it should work with any image which native part is based on `RCTImageView` on iOS or `ImageView` on Android
+- This library was tested only with standard `Image` component, but in theory it should work with any image which native part is based on iOS `UIImageView` class and conforms to [CMIFResizable](https://github.com/iyegoroff/react-native-color-matrix-image-filters/blob/master/ios/CMIFResizable.h) protocol or is based on Android `ImageView` class
+- Installing `react-native-fast-image` is <strong>not required</strong> - this module doesn't depend on it
 - <strong>Recently released alternative filter package, which aims to provide an interface to most of the image filters available natively on iOS & Android: [react-native-image-filter-kit](https://github.com/iyegoroff/react-native-image-filter-kit)</strong>

 ## Credits